jsonapi-rb/jsonapi-rb.github.io/source/guides/index.html.md

 payload into a custom hash,

 and 2 framework integrations:

 + [jsonapi-rails](https://github.com/jsonapi-rb/rails) for
 [Ruby on Rails](http://rubyonrails.org), with ActionController integration and generators,
 + [jsonapi-hanami](https://github.com/jsonapi-rb/hanami) for
 [Hanami](http://hanamirb.org) with Hanami::Controller::Action integration and
 (soon) generators.

+## Overview

+jsonapi-rb works by defining *mappers* (or *presenters*) to translate your business objects to JSON API documents, and JSON API payloads to custom hashes.

+The *deserializable resources* (the mappers from JSON API payloads to custom hashes) can be used directly, as the input payload will only contain flat data.

+The *serializable resources*, on the other hand, need to be coordinated through a *renderer* (as JSON API response document usually contain a graph of resources related to each other).

 ## Guides